 I was in Iceland on a trip organized locally through a horse tour company called Íshestar and advertised via their partner, British international riding outfitter In the Saddle.
 I had long dreamt of being one of the handful of travelers to participate in the annual Icelandic horse round up, an ancient tradition in which farmers drive their free-roaming foals out from the mountains and back to the pasture each fall.
 As I squinted through the driving rain, I recalled that nobody had ever said it would be easy or comfortable.

-To explain: for a short summer season, typically from July to September-October, the Icelandic landscape is overtaken by blooming flowers and horses that play among them, uninhibited and unrestrained.
+To explain: For a short summer season, typically from July to September or October, the Icelandic landscape is overtaken by blooming flowers and horses that play among them, uninhibited and unrestrained.
 Every year the young ones, wild until they’re trained for riding between ages five and seven, are allowed to spend each summer running free.
 But once the weather turns, the farmers must ride out on working horses to herd the young ones back home so they can be kept safe and fed on the farm during brutal winters.
 Several farms in the community come together to accomplish this task, and it’s a highly anticipated holiday.
 Our dozen-strong group of riders participated in the Víðidalstungurétt communal corral’s annual round up, but these events take place on different weeks throughout the months of September and October at corrals across Iceland.
 Tours like the one I experienced give outsiders a chance to engage with the ruggedness of the Icelandic wilderness and witness the age-old custom first hand.

 We’d been transferred by van to an area near Hvammstangi in the northwest, where we would sleep for the duration of our trip in the only farmhouse for miles.
 Surrounding us was an unspoiled view of the tundra, the earth newly minted—all things being relative—by volcanic activity and devoid of trees and houses.
 Snowy peaks in the distance created a backdrop of white, against which the green in our valley and the red on the hills in between were layered like paper cutouts.
 From the van I saw the first of many waterfalls, a thin thread of water that leapt from between two craggy peaks and disappeared in the wind.